Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Linear-time Algorithms for

-This section presents two liner-time algorithms for satisfying $\Pi_{\texttt{comp}}$ on interval graphs and unit square graphs over Euclidean and $L_{1}$ distances, respectively.
-We remark that our algorithm runs even if the given collections of intervals and unit squares are not sorted.
-We first give a linear-time algorithm for interval graphs.
+This section presents two linear-time algorithms for $\complete$ on weighted interval graphs, and weighted unit square graphs over the $L_{1}$ distance.
+We remark that our algorithms run even if the given collections of intervals and unit squares are not sorted.
+First, we give a linear-time algorithm for interval graphs.